Physics of Pair Producing Gaps in Black Hole Magnetospheres: Two Dimensional General Relativistic Particle-in-cell Simulations: Discussion

 This is shown as the black dashed line in the top panel of Figure \ref{fig:extrapolate}.
 We can see that the lower bound of the electric field $f(\tau_0)$ is below this Klein-Nishina line except for very small $\tau_0$.
 This validates our assumption behind the derivation of $f(\tau_0)$.
 Note that both in Equation (\ref{eq:kappa_m_dimensionless}) and (\ref{eq:E_KN}), $\tilde{E}_{\parallel}$ only appears in the combination $\tilde{E}_{\parallel}\tilde{\epsilon}_0$.
 This again confirms that $\tilde{\epsilon}_0$ only sets the energy scale in the problem; the physics does not depend on its absolute value.
 Therefore, only the combination $\tilde{E}_{\parallel}\tilde{\epsilon}_0$ or $\tilde{B}_{0}\tilde{\epsilon}_0$ matters.

 The total dissipation power $L_{\rm diss}$ is the spatial integral of $\mathbf{E}\cdot\mathbf{j}$, as calculated in Equation (\ref{eq:L_diss}).
 For simplicity, we assume that the electric field is the lower bound calculated in Equation (\ref{eq:f_def}), which is independent of $\tilde{B}_0$, and we ignore the dependence of the gap size on $\tilde{B}_0$.
-Since the current is close to the force-free value, which is proportional to $\tilde{B}_0$, and the total force-free power $L_{FF}\propto \tilde{B}_0^2$ (see Appendix \ref{sec:force-free}), we see that $L_{\rm diss}/L_{FF}\propto \tilde{B}_0^{-1}$.
+Since the current is close to the force-free value, which is proportional to $\tilde{B}_0$ (applicable when the gap electric field is sufficiently small, i.e. $E_{\parallel}\ll B_0$), and the total force-free power $L_{FF}\propto \tilde{B}_0^2$ (see Appendix \ref{sec:force-free}), we see that $L_{\rm diss}/L_{FF}\propto \tilde{B}_0^{-1}$.
 We find that the following function

 with a constant $C_1=4$ agrees very well with our GRPIC simulation data, as shown in the lower panel of Figure~\ref{fig:extrapolate}.

 We would like to apply the scaling relations to realistic astrophysical systems.
 For M87, taking the estimations from \S\ref{sec:setup}, if we assume that the soft photon field near the event horizon of M87 has a gray body spectrum peaking at $\tilde{\epsilon}_0\sim 2\times 10^{-9}$, with $\tau_0\sim 6\times10^3$, and $\tilde{B}_0\tilde{\epsilon}_0\sim 10^5$, then using Equation (\ref{eq:L_diss_scaling}), we find that $L_{\rm diss}/L_{FF}\sim 4\times 10^{-3}$.
 For Sgr A$^*$, we have $\tau_0\sim 8$, and $\tilde{B}_0\tilde{\epsilon}_0\sim 10^2$, so $L_{\rm diss}/L_{FF}\sim 0.04$.
 Both cases are shown in the lower panel of Figure~\ref{fig:extrapolate}.